Tierran/Ironclaw2E-FoundryVTT-System/README.md

 For rolling actor dice pools, actor sheets have a button to open a dice poll popup, which allows you to select what pools to use for the roll.
 The system has some support for specific rolls to automatically pre-select relevant dice pools and add modifiers through hard-coded logic.
 This does require any added gifts to have the same name as they do in the books to function, but allows easier rolling of dice.
 Weapons and gifts can be set up to automatically select certain dice pools, as well as giving extra dice for the roll automatically.
 The system also has internal logic to add relevant modifiers to the rolls.
 Armor and shields also work, but any added dice from gifts need to be added manually.
 In sheets, things with red outlines signify a clickable function, while blue signifies a double-clickable.
 Single-clicks are usually some function, like opening the dice pool dialog, whereas double-clickable is usually for outputting info to the chat about the thing.
+The system has support for dragging items to the hotbar to create usable macros for their quick use.
+The specifics vary by item type, as weapons would ask how it is used (Attack, Spark, Parry, Counter) from its set pools or just pop up a dice pool selection with the only pool set, gifts would pop up either a dice pool, refresh or exhaust dialog, simpler used items would switch whether they are worn/held/lit, and simple gear will just output their info to chat.

 Ironclaw's initiative system is supported, both the normal side-based and the alternate classic style.
 Configuring the specifics is done through the combat tracker settings as normal, the system supporting a few different ways to classify sides in a battle.
 The system also auto-rolls the initiative check for battle participants when 'rolling' initiative.
 The Combat Tracker will show the result of the initiative check before the initiative itself, either as the number of successes, or as Tie (T), Failure (F), or Botch (B).